Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Methods

-\paragraph{Pressure Standard Deviation} The pressure standard deviation metric is a measure of the spread of the amount of pressure a person applies while writing.
+\paragraph{Pressure Standard Deviation} The pressure standard deviation feature is a measure of the spread of the amount of pressure a person applies while writing.
 This measures how steady the hand is when writing by capturing the variations in pressure.
-Only the nonzero pressure values were considered when calculating this metric, as no pressure can be computed if the pen is not touching the tablet.
+Only the nonzero pressure values were considered when calculating this feature, as no pressure can be computed if the pen is not touching the tablet.

 \paragraph{Average Time Between Writing} The average time between writing measures how long it takes for the participant to start writing after finishing a word.
 This shows how fluent the writing is and how stable the motor planning activity is.
-The metric was calculated by averaging the total time the pen was not touching the tablet.
+The feature was calculated by averaging the total time the pen was not touching the tablet.

-\paragraph{Average Horizontal Distance Between Words} This metric was calculated by finding the difference between the $X$ value of when the pen is lifted and when it is put back down.
+\paragraph{Average Horizontal Distance Between Words} This feature was calculated by finding the difference between the $X$ value of when the pen is lifted and when it is put back down.
 Only the $X$ distance was considered because the $Y$ distance between the words is dependent on both the letters they are writing and how they write the letters.

-\paragraph{Total Time} The total time metric gauges the duration required for task completion.
+\paragraph{Total Time} The total time feature gauges the duration required for task completion.
 It is determined by calculating the time elapsed from when the participant initially places the pen to start writing until they lift the pen after writing the last word.
-This metric holds greater significance for tasks like Copy Text and Copy Read Text, where participants' required text to write is the same.
+This feature holds greater significance for tasks like Copy Text and Copy Read Text, where participants' required text to write is the same.